JaDogg/expressPython/README.md

 * Suitable to simulate HackerRank .
 (Has an input window and output window, works with stdin)
 * I wanted to learn C++/Qt and polish Python knowledge.
 * Compiled to 32bit will work on a 64bit machine.
-* Type some text in to `input` section and process it.
+* Type some text in to `input` section and process it using quick scripts.

 ### Contributors